The part renters don't know

 Timelines reflect federal FCRA rules.
 State laws may provide shorter periods or allow expungement in some cases.

-State-specific eviction record laws and expungement options
+State-specific protections and expungement options

 California